Key topics in this Master’s track are:

 In this Master's track students will:

-- develop advanced insight into the typical development of children and adolescents, and into the multiple and complex ways in which major social contexts―parents, peers, school, ―influence this development.
-Students will also learn about youth who are at risk for problems in their social-emotional and academic development, and for mental health problems, and will learn about preventions to counter developmental risks.
+- develop advanced insight into the typical development of children and adolescents, and into the multiple and complex ways in which major social contexts - parents, peers, school, - work to influence this development.
+Students will also learn about youth who are at risk for problems in their social-emotional and academic development, and for mental health problems, and will learn about how preventive interventions work to counter developmental risks.

 - discuss and evaluate scientific theories and research on resilience and risk factors in social-emotional and cognitive development across childhood and adolescence.

 - learn about the important role of culture and diversity in child development, and identify the specific populations of young people that are most in need of preventive treatment provided by for instance social work.

 - learn to translate scientific evidence into effective prevention and intervention programs and into educational and youth care policies that positively impact parenting and family functioning, peer networks, and educational settings.